Cyberattack on US Pipeline Is Linked to Criminal Gang

 “Ransomware is absolutely out of control and one of the biggest threats we face as a nation,” Kennedy said.
 “The problem we face is most companies are grossly underprepared to face these threats.”

 Colonial transports gasoline, diesel, jet fuel and home heating oil from refineries on the Gulf Coast through pipelines running from Texas to New Jersey.
-Its pipeline system spans more than 5,500 miles, transporting more than 100 million gallons a day.
+Its pipeline system spans more than 5,500 miles (8,850 kilometers), transporting more than 100 million gallons (380 million liters) a day.

 Debnil Chowdhury at the research firm IHSMarkit said that if the outage stretches to one to three weeks, gas prices could begin to rise.